 An advanced course dealing with the techniques involved in plotting surveyor's notes, traverses, profiles, isometric sections, advanced projections, cross sections, and subsurface contours.
 The student will have the skill and knowledge to properly reproduce and display exploration data on a map while using a CAD system.
 Prerequisite: DFTG 1309 and 2321.
-Software: AUTOCAD 2007, Survey, Map and Civil Design.
+Software: Current release of AUTOCAD, Civil 3D, and ARC GIS Desktop.